mijanik/Algorithms_C/README.md

-## My solutions for Leetcode C tasks/problems
+## My solutions for Leetcode & other C tasks/problems